KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_mythic_cathedral_of_warhammer.md

 The Remembering.
 The Return.

-Your book expresses the same truth:
+This book expresses the same truth:
 * We fall out of coherence.
 * We forget the Source.
 * We rediscover water.